woodfrog/SemanticCorrectnessScore/README.md

 3. **object-attribute combination**

-    Object-attribute combination score is the most difficult.
+    Similar with above two, but for object-attributes combinations.
 The model has to generate objects matching all semantic information to get good score.
-For example, in CLEVR-G dataset, an object is described by its class and a set of attributes, e.g. a large red metal sphere, then a good generative model should generate exactly such a sphere with these attributes.
+For example, in CLEVR-G dataset, objects are described by their class and a set of attributes, e.g. a large red metal sphere and a small blue rubber cube.
+Then a good generative model should generate exactly such objects with these attributes.

+4. **Relationships between objects**

+    The semantic correctness score does not measure the correctness of relationships between objects in the scene, since the ground-truth bounding boxes only give one of all possibilities of the given relationship and there can be lots of positions for generated objects to satisfy the relationship.
+Other metrics are required if we need to measure the relationships in generated scenes.

 ## Train the detector

 To train a detector on a given dataset: